adominguez17/BA-002-Enterprise-Records-Management-Compliance-System/README.md

 # Business Problem

-When this project began in **January 2026**, the detention facility had already been operating for approximately **six months** (since July 2025).
+When this project began in **January 2026**, the detention facility had already been operating for approximately six months (since July 2025).
 During that time, no centralized records management system had been established.

-Operational records were maintained as physical paper files organized into stacks by anticipated release date.
-There was no searchable database, no standardized workflow, and no reliable method for tracking document completion or operational progress.
+Operational records existed only as physical paper files organized into stacks by anticipated release date.
+There was no searchable database, no standardized workflow, and no reliable method to monitor document completion, operational progress, or overall records accountability.

-As the number of detainee records continued to grow, leadership lacked visibility into critical operational questions, including:

-- Which release packets were complete.
-- Which required documents were still outstanding.
-- Daily release workload.
+At the same time, facility leadership knew an external audit was expected but had not been given a scheduled date.
+Without a centralized records system, there was no practical way to quickly demonstrate records accountability or operational readiness if an audit occurred.

+Leadership needed a solution that would establish immediate operational control while allowing historical records to be reconciled over time.

+The challenge was not simply creating a database—it was implementing a sustainable operational process while simultaneously addressing a growing backlog of historical records.

+---

+# Implementation Strategy

+Rather than attempting to organize six months of historical paper records before deploying the system, I prioritized operational risk.

+The implementation strategy focused on establishing the records management platform for **current-year operations (January 2026 forward)** so that all new detainee records entering the system were immediately tracked using standardized workflows.

+This approach ensured the facility remained current with all active releases while creating a stable operational process that would withstand an unexpected audit.

+Once daily operations were under control, historical detainee records dating back to the facility's opening in **July 2025** were systematically reviewed and entered into the platform until the historical backlog was fully reconciled through **December 2025**.

+This phased implementation allowed the organization to:

+- Establish immediate operational accountability.
+- Maintain current-year compliance.
+- Reduce audit risk.
+- Continue daily operations without interruption.
-- Overall operational readiness.
+- Gradually eliminate the historical records backlog while preserving ongoing operational readiness.
-- Individual auditor productivity.
-- Compliance status across thousands of records.

-Without a centralized system, producing operational reports required manually reviewing paper files, making the process time-consuming, difficult to audit, and increasingly unsustainable as record volume increased.

-The objective was not to improve an existing system—it was to design and implement the facility's first centralized operational records management platform from the ground up.

 ---